La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ro moi
 : $x_1$ is last among $x_2$ (set)

-It is also possible to use verbs instead of numbers:
+Verbs can also be used instead of numbers:

 me mi moi
 : $x_1$ is mine